robojones/gulp-webrequire/README.md

 __Smart packing?__

-It is really nice, trust me!
-I am planning to write a small wiki page about it.

 The most important facts are:
 - Every module that is not required by any other module is considered an entry point.
-You can generate script tags by for entry points with the [api](#how-to-find-out-what-scripts-tags-need-to-be-added).
+You can generate script tags for these entry points later on by using the [api](#how-to-find-out-what-script-tags-need-to-be-added).
-- No module will be included multiple packs. --> All files can be cached by the browser and no module will be loaded twice.
+- No module will be included multiple packs. → All files can be cached by the browser and no module will be loaded twice.

 __So why should I use this?__

-The advantage of __not packing__ all your code into one big `.js` file is, that you can decide when a resource is loaded.
+The advantage of __not packing__ all your code into __one big `.js` file__ is, that you can decide when a resource is loaded.
-So instead of downloading a whole bunch of JavaScript at once, where you only need a fraction of it, you can load only what's needed.
+So instead of downloading a whole bunch of JavaScript, where you only need a fraction of it, you can load only what's needed.
 This lets you take advantage of the browser cache and improves your website performance.

 __How is this better than adding script-tags the old-fashioned way?__

 `gulp-webrequire` generates script tags with the `async` attribute.
-This will allow your script files to be loaded parallely.
+This will allow your JavaScript files to be loaded parallely.
 You don't need to worry about the order in which your scripts are executed - If one of your scripts requires another one, `gulp-webrequire` will make sure that the required file is executed first.
 It is also guaranteed that your scripts will be __executed after the "DOMContentLoaded" event__ was emitted.